isaiah1112/lazy-hippo/README.md

 ```

 ### Split
-Lazy Hippo uses "chunk" terminology for cutting out pieces of a video into smaller files.
-"Chunks" are specified by
+Lazy Hippo uses "chunks" to extract segments of a video.
+"Chunks" are specified by a start and end timestamp,
-a start and end timestamp either specified in seconds (e.g. `25 50`) or as timestamps (e.g. `1:25 3:45`).
-In the examples
+either in seconds (e.g., 25 50) or as time codes (e.g., 1:25 3:45).
+In the examples provided the values
-just provided the values would be interpreted as "video chunk starting at 25 seconds and ending at 50 seconds" and
+would be interpreted as "video chunk starting at 25 seconds and ending at 50 seconds" and
 "video chunk starting at 1 minute, 25 seconds and ending at 3 minutes, 45 seconds".
-At this time Lazy Hippo can accept
-up to hours in timestamps (e.g `1:24:00 1:25:30`).
+Lazy Hippo currently supports timestamps up to hours (e.g `1:24:00 1:25:30`).

 ```commandline
 $ lazy-hippo split -C 5 25 my-video.mp4